|Introduction||Text: The Field Trip||Images: On-Site|

-Please note that collecting fossils of any kind--vertebrate or invertebrate--from the Upper Pleistocene Manix Formation is not allowed, except by special permit from the Bureau of Land Managment; such a special use permit is issued only to qualified scientists with a degree from either an accredited university or a museum.
+Please note that collecting fossils of any kind--vertebrate or invertebrate--from the Upper Pleistocene Manix Formation is not allowed, except by a special permit obtained from the National Park Service; such a permit is issued solely to individuals with a minimum B.S. degree from an accredited university whose research projects can be fully verified as authentic by the petitioned authorities.

 And now for the obligatory words of caution.
 Endemic to the Mojave Desert of California, including the Las Vegas, Nevada, region by the way, is Valley Fever.
 This is a potentially serious illness called, scientifically, Coccidioidomycosis, or "coccy" for short; it's caused by the inhalation of an infectious airborne fungus whose spores lie dormant in the uncultivated, harsh alkaline soils of the Mojave Desert.
 When an unsuspecting and susceptible individual breaths the spores into his or her lungs, the fungus springs to life, as it prefers the moist, dark recesses of the human lungs (cats, dogs, rodents and even snakes, among other vertebrates, are also susceptible to "coccy") to multiply and be happy.
 Most cases of active Valley Fever resemble a minor touch of the flu, though the majority of those exposed show absolutely no symptoms of any kind of illness; it is important to note, of course, that in rather rare instances Valley Fever can progress to a severe and serious infection, causing high fever, chills, unending fatigue, rapid weight loss, inflammation of the joints, meningitis, pneumonia and even death.
 Every fossil prospector who chooses to visit the Mojave Desert must be fully aware of the risks involved.